 Crater Lake Then

-The Implosion of Mount Mazama- Try to imagine the size of the eruption that could cause a fourteen thousand foot mountain to collapse within its self.
-That is what you the crater created and lake filled area of Crater Lake National Park has in its history.
-For some of us who remember Mount St. Helen's eruption, imagine if the entire mountain had disappeared into a bowl beneath it.
+The Implosion of Mount Mazama - Try to imagine the size of the eruption that could cause a fourteen thousand foot mountain to collapse within its self.
+Yes, that was six to eight thousand years ago, but that is also what created the crater and lake of Crater Lake National Park and what you see today.
+For those who remember Mount St. Helen's eruption, imagine if the entire mountain had disappeared into a bowl beneath it.
 It's not hard to imagine why the Indian tribes saw magic in the lake.
 (Picture above right) Historic view of Crater Lake.
 See how similar this picture is to the current picture left margin.

 Crater Lake Now